mauler/testprj4/README.md

 1. Check if the *presentment* was really signed by the issuer service application.
 2. Check if the **Scheme** calls at *presentment endpoint* previously signed this authorisation.

-**ATENTION**: Maybe this approach is overthink about the security layer, but would be nice to have
+**ATTENTION**: Maybe this approach is overthink about the security layer, but would be nice to have

 ### TODO